openstack/glance/doc/source/architecture.rst

 conforms to that class' API for reading, writing, and deleting virtual machine image data.

-Glance currently ships with stores for S3, Swift, a simple filesystem store, and a read-only HTTP(S) store.
+Glance currently ships with stores for S3, Swift, RBD, a simple filesystem store, and a read-only HTTP(S) store.

-Implementors are encouraged to create stores for other backends, including other distributed storage systems like Sheepdog or Ceph.
+Implementors are encouraged to create stores for other backends, including other distributed storage systems like Sheepdog.